Low Price Stocks

 Many investors assume that a stock with small price is cheap, and stock with higher price is expensive.
 There is a common saying – “Don’t judge a stock by its share price.”
 It despite much readily available information for investors.
 Assumptions of many investors for low and high price stocks can lead them to the wrong path and may be into some bad decisions for their money.
-The high-priced stocks can be great wealth building fuel for the Investors.
+The high-priced stocks can be great wealth-building fuel for the Investors.

-Financially sound companies will usually have a high stock price and they are more likely to hold their value and steadily appreciate over time, that makes it less risky investment.
+Financially sound companies will usually have a high stock price and they are more likely to hold their value and steadily appreciate over time, that makes it a less risky investment.

 Growth stocks are associated with high-quality, successful companies whose earnings are expected to continue growing.
-These types of stocks have generally have price to earnings ratio.
+These types of stocks have generally have a price to earnings ratio.

 If a company has a high P/E ratio, investors are paying a higher price for the stock compared to its earnings.
-Investors are willing to drive up the price for the stock as the believe that the company has good growth prospects.
+Investors are willing to drive up the price for the stock as the belief that the company has good growth prospects.